-Tags: fall 2020, fall 2020 internships, internships, Latesha Thornhill, philosophy, political science, quotables-mediaculture, quotables-philosophy, student internships, Vita No. 10
+Tags: asian studies, comparative philosophy, fall 2020, fall 2020 internships, internships, Latesha Thornhill, philosophy, political science, quotables-mediaculture, quotables-philosophy, student internships, Vita No. 10

 “That’s just the way the competition works.
 You get a dilemma, you deliberate for five minutes, and then you have to present an argument.
 And she wasn’t interested in that.
 I thought that was a great insight into the seriousness with which she takes hard, ethical situations and wanting to be ethical in her life.
 I just really appreciate her mind in that way.”